modernweb-dev/rocket/docs/pages/start/10-build-with-ai.rocket.md

 If this is not already a Rocket project:
 - If package.json is missing, create one with npm init -y.
 - Install Rocket with npm install @rocket/js when @rocket/js is missing.
-- Run npx rocket init to create the minimal Rocket shape.
+- Run npx rocket init to create the Rocket starter shape.
 - Read .agents/skills/rocket/SKILL.md if it exists after initialization and follow it.

 If this is already a Rocket project: